Find alternatives to calling the Cleveland Police Department.

 - FrontLine Service

 - Offers a 24/7 Suicide Prevention Hotline for children and adults whose safety and health are threatened by mental health challenges or overwhelming stressors.
 Provides crisis assessment and intervention services throughout Cuyahoga County, Ohio.
 Mobile Crisis Team (MCT) provides a full range of evaluation, intervention, referral, and disposition services for adults, adolescents, and children who are experiencing a mental health crisis.
 Crisis Stabilization Unit is available 24 hours a day, 7 days a week for individuals in psychiatric crisis.
+Law enforcement may be involved in crisis response or transportation services if deemed appropriate.

 - (216) 623-6888 (24/7)